 Torres del Paine National Park encompasses mountains, glaciers, lakes, and rivers in the southern Chilean Patagonia.
 The Cordillera del Paine is the centerpiece of the park.
-It lies in a transition area between the Magellanic subpolar forests and the Patagonian Steppes.
+It lies in a transition area between the Magellanic subpolar forest and the Patagonian Steppe.
 Paine means "blue" in the native Tehuelche (Aonikenk) language and is pronounced PIE-nay.

 The park is located 112 km (70 mi) north of Puerto Natales and 312 km (194 mi) north of Punta Arenas.
 The park borders Bernardo O'Higgins National Park to the west and the Los Glaciares National Park to the north in Argentina.

 Torres del Paine National Park is part of the Sistema Nacional de Áreas Silvestres Protegidas del Estado de Chile (National System of Protected Forested Areas of Chile).
 In 2013, it measured approximately 181,414 ha (448,284 acres).
 It is one of the largest and most visited parks in Chile.
 The park averages around 250,000+ visitors a year, of which over 50% are foreign tourists.